 Can friends and family stay over?

-Yes, you are welcome to have visitors to stay for up three weeks and thereafter with the village manager's approval.
+Yes, you are welcome to have visitors to stay for up three weeks per year and thereafter with the village manager's approval.

 What do the weekly fees cover?

 Residents pay a village weekly fee, monthly in advance, which is calculated as a proportion of the cost of the village outgoings.
-This fee includes costs such as rates, insurance, rubbish collection, security patrols, lawn & garden maintenance and will vary by facility.
+This fee includes costs such as rates, insurance, rubbish collection, security patrols, lawn & garden maintenance of the common areas and will vary by facility.

 What does the entry fee cover?

 The entry cost gives you the right to live in the unit for their lifetime or as long as they choose as well as use the services and communal areas in the village.